Soap Film Painting

 white – blue = red + green = yellow

 Therefore, everywhere you see yellow, the film is just the right thickness to destructively interfere with the blue light waves, removing them.
 Where you see cyan, the red light has been removed.
 And where you see magenta, the green light has been removed.

 The surface tension that allows a soap film to form is caused by the tendency of water to minimize its surface area.
 Soap reduces surface tension by separating water molecules from each other.
 When a finger, pencil, or piece of PVC pipe is coated with bubble solution and inserted into the soap film, the film stays in contact with a like solution and remains continuous.
-A dry finger, however, interrupts that continuity, making it impossible to maintain surface tension, and the bubble bursts.
+A dry finger, however, interrupts that continuity, making it impossible to maintain surface tension, so the bubble bursts.